roura356a/csk/intl.en-US/User Guide for Serverless Kubernetes Clusters/ECI Pod/View core dump files.md

 Configuration examples
 -------------------------------------------

 Typically, core dump files are analyzed offline.
-Therefore, external volumes are preferred over local directories of the containers to save core dump files.
-You can use disks or network file system (NFS) file systems as external volumes.
+Therefore, it is better to store core dump files to external volumes instead of local directories.
+You can use disks or Network File System (NFS) file systems as external volumes.
 An NFS file system is used in the following example.

-1. Mount an NFS file system and configure the directory where core dump files are saved.
+1. Mount an NFS file system and configure the directory where to store core dump files.

-   In the following example, the NFS file system is mounted to the /pod/data/dump/ directory of the container and the /pod/data/dump/core directory is used to save core dump files.
-In this case, all core dump files of the container are automatically saved to the directory and synchronized to the NFS file system.
+   In the following example, the NFS file system is mounted to the /pod/data/dump/ directory of the container and the /pod/data/dump/core directory is used to store core dump files.
+In this case, all core dump files of the container are automatically stored to the directory and synchronized to the NFS file system.
 You can obtain the core dump files from the NFS file system for analysis even if the container is released.

-       'Volume.1.Name': 'default-volume1',
-       'Volume.1.Type': 'NFSVolume',
-       'Volume.1.NFSVolume.Path': '/dump/',
-       'Volume.1.NFSVolume.Server': '143b24****-gfn3.cn-beijing.nas.aliyuncs.com',

-       'Container.1.VolumeMount.1.Name': 'default-volume1',
-       'Container.1.VolumeMount.1.MountPath': '/pod/data/dump/',

-       'CorePattern':'/pod/data/dump/core-eci',
+       apiVersion: v1
+       kind: Pod
+       metadata:
+         name: test
+         annotations:
+           k8s.aliyun.com/eci-core-pattern: "pod/data/dump/core"
+       spec:
+         containers:
+         - image: nginx:latest
+           name: test-container
+           volumeMounts:
+           - mountPath: /pod/data/dump/
+             name: default-volume
+         volumes:
+         - name: default-volume
+           nfs:
+             server: 143b24****-gfn3.cn-beijing.nas.aliyuncs.com
+             path: /dump/
+             readOnly: false